mrafayaleem/mrafayaleem.github.io/_posts/2016-03-31-apache-kafka-producer-benchmarks.md

 ---
 layout: post
 comments: true
-title: Apache Kafka Producer Benchmarks - Java vs Jython vs Python
+title: Apache Kafka Producer Benchmarks - Java vs. Jython vs. Python
 ---
 *v1.0*

 *Note: This post is open to suggestions that can help achieve fairer results with these benchmarks.
-It is a versioned post and I would be incrementing the version if anything related to these benchmarks changes.
+It is a versioned post and I would be incrementing it if anything related to these benchmarks changes.
 Changes can be tracked [here](https://github.com/mrafayaleem/mrafayaleem.github.io) as well.*

 In my [previous](http://mrafayaleem.com/2016/03/19/interfacing-jython-with-kafka/) post, I wrote about how we can interface Jython with Kafka 0.8.x and use Java consumer clients directly with Python code.
 As a followup to that, I got curious about what would be the performance difference between Java, Jython and Python clients.
 In this post, I am publishing some of the benchmarks that I have been doing with Java, Jython and Python *producers*.